-In the last year the revaluation resulted in the value of the renewable energy assets increasing significantly due to higher forecast income from high wholesale electricity prices and inflation in the short to medium term.
-Higher inflation also has a significant impact on the income for existing renewable energy projects because the Feed in Tariff income they receive is linked to the Retail Price Index.
-Together these impacts are reflected in the higher than normal Total Comprehensive Income figure.
+In the last year the revaluation was lower than in the previous year due to reduced wholesale electricity prices and inflation in the short to medium term, though both are still significantly higher than a couple of years ago.
+Inflation also has a significant impact on the income for existing renewable energy projects because the Feed in Tariff income they receive is linked to the Retail Price Index.

-7.4 Membership changes
+7.5 Membership changes

-During the last year 41 members joined BWCE, and 12 left following deaths of existing members and share withdrawals.
+During the last year 136 members joined BWCE, and 19 left following deaths of existing members and share withdrawals.
 We are keen to broaden our membership as much as we can and have over the years reduced the minimum buy-in for shares to £100.

 We would particularly like to welcome new members within our local area.
-For more information on the geographical scope of our area, see our Business Plan Overview available on our website www.bwce.coop/bwce-documents/.
+For more information on the geographical scope of our area, see section 2.2 in our Business Plan Overview available on our website www.bwce.coop/bwce-documents/.

-7.5 Share interest policy
+7.6 Share interest policy

 BWCE's shares are split into two sub classes, shares purchased before February 2019 and shares purchased after this date.
-Interest on the earlier shares is set at 3.5% above the Retail Price Index (as set in the December of the year in question), with a cap set at 7% (for approval at the AGM in 2022).
+Interest on the earlier shares is set at 3.5% above the Retail Price Index (as set in the December of the year in question), with a cap set at 7%.

 Interest on shares issued after February 2019 was originally set at a target rate of 4%, subject to project performance.
 In the first share offer document linked to this open offer and issued in February 2019, there was a commitment to raise this to 5% within three years if possible.
-This increase has been approved by the board, and will now apply to all shares purchased after February 2019.
+This increase has been approved by the board and will now apply to all shares purchased after February 2019.